We know that the Bible does not record a date for Jesus' birth. When was He born?

 During the brief Christmas vacation my wife and I traveled from Beirut to Jerusalem . . .
 On Christmas Eve in Shepherd Field a crowd had gathered to sing Christmas carols.
 We joined this crowd and took part in the singing.
 Right near us a few flocks of sheep nestled.
 Even the lambs were not lacking.
 It was a moving sight.
 It is therefore definitely not impossible that the Lord Jesus was born in December.

 This is not proof that Jesus was born in December, but it does show that shepherds could have been in the field in the Israeli winter.
-It is easy to come to wrong conclusions and arrive at the wrong reason for saying that Jesus was not born on December 25.
+It is easy to reason with incorrect information and arrive at the wrong conclusion that Jesus was not born on December 25.

-Historians Speak Out.
 Ancient historians have claimed that Jesus was born on December 25 or January 6.
 The first date is supported by Clement of Alexandria and Epiphanius (A.D.
 315-403).
-Here are the words of Epiphanius.

 . . .
 Christ was born on the eighth day before the Ides of January, thirteen days after the winter solstice and the beginning of the increase of light and the day.
 (Panarion 51.22.4)